-Our laboratory is interested in understanding signal transduction pathways involved in the pathogenesis of cancer with a specific focus on the following areas:
+Our laboratory is interested in understanding signal transduction pathways involved in the pathogenesis of cancer with a specific focus on glioblastoma (GBM).

 Elucidating the role of inflammation and NF-κB activation in the pathogenesis

 Chronic inflammation predisposes to diverse types of human cancer.
 We are interested in studying how inflammation promotes cancer.
 The NF-κB family of transcriptional regulators plays a central role in inflammation and may also drive inflammation induced cancer.
-Our laboratory has found that the receptor interacting protein (RIP, RIP1), an essential component of the NF-κB signaling pathway, is a key node that mediates cross-talk between inflammatory and oncogenic pathways.
-For example, RIP1 plays a role in regulation of EGFR expression.
-RIP1 also plays a role in regulation of cell cycle progression and is overexpressed in glioblastoma (GBM) the most common adult brain tumor.
+Our laboratory has found that the receptor interacting protein (RIP, RIP1, RIPK1), an essential component of the NF-κB signaling pathway, is a key node that mediates cross-talk between inflammatory and oncogenic pathways.
+RIP1 is overexpressed in glioblastoma (GBM) the most common adult brain tumor.
 Increased RIP1 expression in GBM confers a worse prognosis.
+RIP1 also has a central role in activation of cell death pathways and we are interested in the possibility of therapeutically activating the cell death function in vivo.
 We use cell culture, in vivo mouse models as well as tissue from human cancers to investigate the inflammation cancer interface in glioblastoma and other cancers.
-We are also exploring the role of RIP1 and NF-κB activation in experimental autoimmune encephalomyelitis (EAE), an animal model of multiple sclerosis.

 Epidermal growth factor signaling in cancer

 The epidermal growth factor receptor is frequently amplified and mutated in human cancer.
-EGFRvIII is a mutant EGFR found commonly in GBM and is tumorigenic than the wild type receptor.
-We are interested in understanding downstream signaling mechanisms that make the mutant EGFRvIII more oncogenic.
-We have shown that EGFRvIII specifically induces a narrow set of oncogenic signals that includes the generation of autocrine loops involving the wild type EGFR in glioma cells.
-We propose that differential induction of downstream signals by EGFRvIII results in increased oncogenic potential.
+EGFRvIII is a mutant EGFR found commonly in GBM and is more tumorigenic than the wild type receptor.
+EGFRwt and EGFRvIII are commonly co-expressed in GBM and we are interested in downstream signal transduction

-Increased expression of the EGFR can paradoxically induce growth inhibition and apoptosis.
+Increased expression of the EGFR can paradoxically induce a RIP1 dependent growth cell death.
 We are also interested in exploring how paradoxical effects of EGFR overexpression can be exploited to treat tumors that express high levels of the EGFR.

 Selected Recent Publications